AsawariMore2001/Internship-all-tasks-/README.md

-# Internship-all-tasks-
+# Internship-task-1-and-2
-all task files of ethical hacking internship by internship studio.
+ task 1 and 2 files of ethical hacking internship by internship studio.